Canada expects coronavirus deaths to soar; job losses hit 1 million

-Canada's coronavirus death toll is set to soar from the current 461 to as high as 22,000 by the end of the pandemic, health officials said on Thursday, while the economy lost a record 1 million jobs last month.
-Prime Minister Justin Trudeau added to the somber tone by saying the country would not return to normal until a vaccine had been developed, which could be as long as 18 months.
+Canada's coronavirus death toll is set to soar from more than 500 currently to as high as 22,000 by the end of the pandemic, health officials said on Thursday, while the economy lost a record 1 million jobs last month.
+Prime Minister Justin Trudeau said the country would not return to normal until a vaccine is developed, which could be as long as 18 months.

 Health officials said the two most likely scenarios showed between 11,000 and 22,000 people would die.
 The total number of positive diagnoses of COVID-19, the respiratory illness caused by the novel coronavirus, ranged from 934,000 to 1.9 million.
-The officials said they expected between 500 and 700 people in Canada to die from the coronavirus by April 16.
-There have been 19,774 positive diagnoses so far.
+They said they expected between 500 and 700 people in Canada to die from the coronavirus by April 16.
+There have been nearly 21,000 positive diagnoses so far.

 Trudeau told reporters the country was "at a fork in the road between the best and the worse possible outcomes," predicting that once the first wave was over, the economy could partially be reopened.
-"Normality as it was before will not come back full on until we get a vaccine for this and ... that could be a very long way off," he added, saying it could take 18 months.
+"Normality as it was before will not come back full on until we get a vaccine for this and ... that could be a very long way off."

-The Liberal government has so far announced a range of measures to help businesses totaling around C$110 billion ($78.3 billion) in direct spending, or 5% of gross domestic product.
-Canada's independent parliamentary budget officer predicted the budget deficit would balloon to C$184.2 billion in the 2020-2021 fiscal year from C$27.4 billion in the 2019-2020 fiscal year. ($1=1.4045 Canadian dollars)
+The Liberal government has announced a range of measures to help businesses totaling around C$110 billion ($78.3 billion) in direct spending, or 5% of gross domestic product.
+Trudeau's government recalled the House of Commons to meet on Saturday and vote in limited numbers on measures including a wage subsidy worth C$73 billion to soften the economic blow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)